 You might have to travel to meet clients and fabric manufacturers, and to visit trade shows, fashion shows and exhibitions.

 You might have to work long hours, including evenings and weekends, when preparing for exhibitions, meetings and deadlines.

 You usually need a degree in fashion design or in art and design with an option in fashion.
-It's also possible to enter with a relevant Higher National Diploma (HND), available at several colleges.
+It's also possible to enter with a relevant HND, available at several colleges.

-For entry to an HND you need 1-2 Highers or a relevant National Certificate (NC) or National Qualification (NQ).
+For entry to an HND you need 1-2 Highers or a relevant NC or NQ.
 For entry to a degree course you need 4-5 Highers, normally including English and Art and Design.

 You also need a good portfolio of designs.
 It helps to include garments you have made.

 If you are very talented and have an exceptionally good portfolio, you might get into college or university without the necessary Highers.

 You could start by taking an NC or NQ (formal entry requirements not always needed) or a HNC (1-2 Highers for entry) in similar subjects.
 This might get you a job, perhaps as a pattern cutter or design assistant, or lead on to an HND or degree.

 Ability to use specialist fashion computer aided design and graphics software is helpful.